diku-dk/futhark-oopsla24/artifact/README.md

 results.
 Finally, the artifact reproduces Fig. 12 and Fig. 13 from the paper.

-* Fig. 12 is available as `reports/fig12.txt`, and is also printed to the terminal.
+* Fig. 12 is available as `reports/fig12.pdf` and `reports/fig12.pdf`,
+  with the latter also printed to the terminal.

 * Fig. 13 is available as `reports/fig13.txt`, and is also printed to the terminal.
 The reported slowdown can vary from machine to